Yeats uses evocative language to create poetry that includes both personal reflection and public commentary.

 We see Yeats reflecting in the poem when he tells us, ‘I have looked upon those brilliant creatures and now my heart is sore.’
 He compares himself to the youthful and energetic swans and realises that he is now entering old age and unlike the swans, he is alone.
 He tells us that everything has ‘changed’ since he first came to look at the swans nineteen years previously and that back then, he ‘trod with a lighter tread.’
 His use of contrast between himself and the swans really captures the essence of the poem.
 ‘Unwearied still, lover by lover, they paddle in the cold companionable streams.’
 The swans are youthful and he puts this down to the companionship he is clearly lacking in his life.
 The alliterative, ‘cold companionable’ shows the comfort of the swans.
 The fact that Yeats got married to the much younger, Georgie Hyde-Lees shortly after writing this poem highlights the self reflection that Yeats undertook while writing this poem.

 ‘Easter 1916’ is probably the most popular of Yeats’ poems as it deals with an key event in the history of Ireland.
 The Easter Rising in 1916 was the first step towards Irish independence but Yeats’ poem highlights how the visionaries or architects of the rising were often derided by the general public including Yeats.
 In the first verse he tells us that when he met these people before the rising, he passed himself with ‘polite meaningless words.’
 He also tells us that he used to laugh at these characters behind their backs when he was in the comfort of his country club.
 ‘A mocking tale or a gibe to please a companion around the fire at the club.’
 This honest admission by Yeats highlights his belief that the rebels were fools who had no idea what they were doing.
-The fact that Yeats is now writing a poem saying that ‘All changed, changed utterly,’ shows that he is reflecting on his own beliefs and opinions at the time in relation to Irish nationalism.
+The fact that Yeats is now saying ‘All changed, changed utterly,’ shows that he is reflecting on his own beliefs and opinions at the time in relation to Irish nationalism.
 He is admitting that he was wrong to laugh at them behind their backs and that they did not live ‘where motley is worn.’

 Yeats goes on to reflect on the changing attitudes towards the instigators of the rebellion, namely Constance Markiewicz, Padraig Pearse, Thomas McDonagh and John McBride.
 It is in fact McBride that is the most interesting here as Yeats reflects on how even after hurting ‘some who are near my heart,’ he is now worthy of mention in the poem for what he has done for Ireland.
 McBride who married Maud Gonne and treated her badly has now been ‘transformed utterly’ by the events of the rising.
 Yeats’ reflection has caused him to change his opinion on many of the characters he mentions in stanza two of the poem.